aces/Loris/modules/imaging_uploader/test/TestPlan.md

    [Manual Testing]

-7. Test validations for 'File to Upload' in the 'Upload' tab and make sure that the appropriate error messages are displayed under the 'File to Upload' element.
+7. Test validations for 'File to Upload' in the 'Upload' tab and ensure that the appropriate error messages are displayed under the 'File to Upload' element.

    Set Phantom Scans to 'Yes' and try to upload a file for each scenario below: